Col. Valery Vladimirovich Kostikov, KGB (aka “Comrade Kostin”)

 In March of 1992, and in the wake of a most curious set of circumstances (which I will address in future missives), I found myself in a business relationship with the ex-Soviet KGB.

-I had made an agreement to represent the entirety of the KGB Veterans Association known as FIVA: “The Foreign Intelligence Veterans Association”.
+I had made an agreement to represent the entirety of an association of KGB veterans known as FIVA: “The Foreign Intelligence Veterans Association”.

 In that period, I became acquainted with some of the most formidable and legendary Cold Warriors in the 20th Century.

 Given the proposed release of more documents pertaining to the assassination of President John F. Kennedy, I thought I would illuminate the background of one of them.
-He was a critical and opaque character in the lore of the JFK Assassination.
-His name: Valery Vladimirovich Kostikov, Col. KGB.
+He was a critical yet very opaque character in the lore of the JFK Assassination.
+His name was Valery Vladimirovich Kostikov (Colonel, KGB).

 Or … as the dyslexic Lee Oswald knew him: “Comrade Kostin”.